CiscoDevNet/pathman-sr/README.md

 The back-end of the app employs a number of Python modules that among other things compute SR path candidates and execute RESTCONF API calls directly to ODL.
 The combination of the Pathman-SR front-end and back-end provide an excellent example of working ODL application.

+A final note: some or all of the routers must support segmenting routing (software configuration knob).
+In this example all routers have SR turned on.
+In actual deployments a subset of the routers would have SR turned.

 ### Pathman-SR Examples

-PathMan Segment Routing (SR) is set up to run the exact same way as the PathMan and BGP app.
+PathMan-SR employs a simple, staight up interface enabling for managing SR paths in a segmented routed network. the  Segment Routing (SR) is set up to run the exact same way as the PathMan and BGP app.

 ![](demo/setup-path-panel.png)
 Figure 1.
 Search for an optimal path